TyrelN/penelope/README.md

 Penelope comes with three tabs each encompassing a feature:

 ### To-Do List and Reminders:
-A tab for typing in items for a to-do list which can be added and just as easily deleted.
-For more time-sensitive cases, you can set your to-do item as a reminder, which allows you to attach a date to it and schedule a notification for the date and time selected.
+A tab for setting to-do list items and reminders.
+To-do list items are just that, and for more time-sensitive cases, you can set your to-do item as a reminder, which allows you to attach a date to it and schedule a notification for the date and time selected.

 ### Notes